homerclassic/exocore/_daily/Tracing Remilia’s History An External View.md

 By late 2020, my online focus realigned towards crypto.
 Meanwhile, Sonya (formerly Miya) was created, leading new projects of performative posting on various platforms.
 This was most relevant to the [2022 cancellation](https://www.coindesk.com/markets/2022/05/24/milady-nft-prices-tumble-after-creator-doxxes-self-as-person-behind-controversial-miya/).

-Given Miya’s pro-crypto writings, it seemed a natural progression for Remilia to pivot into the space during the crypto bull run.
-Sonya/Miya took on a new alias as Charlotte Reed, a.k.a.
-Charlotte Fang, leading Remilia into various DeFi ventures and the NFT space.
+In early 2021, from my viewpoint, Remilia seemed to transition from a [groupchat](https://goldenlight.mirror.xyz/ZIi54f1Yh_Zq7nb-OvRC6cpJdAAl_n_HmqFYd6odCrU) to a more formalized organization.
+Given Miya’s pro-crypto writings, it seemed a logical progression for Remilia to pivot into the crypto space during the crypto bull run.
+Subsequently, Sonya/Miya adopted a new alias, Charlotte Reed, a.k.a.
+Charlotte Fang, guiding Remilia into various DeFi ventures and the NFT space.

 ![miya-on-crypto](/images/miya-on-crypto.png)